 It’s essential to be well informed about what differentiates these approaches and make the right decision when considering mobile app development services.

 What are native and hybrid apps?

-A native app is a device-specific program developed for a particular operating system, such as iOS or Android.
-Native apps are written in platform-specific programming languages.
+A native app is an application developed for a particular operating system, such as iOS or Android using platform-specific programming languages.
 For example, Swift or Objective-C are used to write native iOS apps, and Kotlin or Java to write native Android software.

 Choosing native app development for your project